Filter dryer

-A filter drier is a piece of process equipment used during the filtration and drying phase of a pharmaceutical, bio pharmaceutical or chemical process for an active pharmaceutical ingredient (API) or other compounds production.
+A filter dryer is a piece of process equipment used during the filtration and drying phase of a pharmaceutical, bio pharmaceutical or chemical process for an active pharmaceutical ingredient (API) or other compounds production.

 Filter dryers are designed for washing and isolating solids with or without integrated containment systems.

 Several actions have to be undertaken as part of the filtration and drying process including: